 Grab your turkey and carefully separate the skin from the meat itself.
 Be very gentle while doing this part ’cause you don’t want to tear the skin of your turkey.

-Step 4: Stuff The Herbed Butter Mixture Underneath The Turkey's Skin
+Step 4.
+Stuff the Herbed Butter Mixture Underneath Turkey's Skin

-Using half of your herbed butter mixture, place it underneath the skin of your turkey.
+Taking half of your herbed butter mixture, spread it underneath the skin of your turkey.
 Spread some of it too inside your turkey to bring out the flavor from within.

-Press down the herbed butter mixture you placed underneath the turkey’s skin and spread it out evenly.
+Press down the herbed butter mixture you placed beneath the turkey’s skin and spread it out evenly.
 You can do it in a circular motion ’til it’s mostly coated.

-Step 7: Stuff The Turkey And Tie The Legs Together
+Step 7.
+Stuff Turkey and Tie the Legs Together

-To add some extra flavor to your turkey recipe, stuff some lemon, onions and sliced apples inside your turkey.
-Once lightly filled, you can either tie the legs together or cut a slit in the skin and tuck the legs into the opening to keep them in place while baking.
-Tuck the tips of the wings underneath the legs.
+To add some extra flavor to your turkey recipe, stuff some lemon, onions, and sliced apples inside your turkey.
+Once lightly filled, you can either tie the legs together or cut the skin slightly and tuck them into the opening to keep them together while baking.
+You can also tuck the tips of the wings beneath the legs.

-Before placing your turkey in a roasting pan, put some chopped onions, sliced oranges and apples and some fresh parsley and rosemary.
+Before placing your turkey in a roasting pan, put in some chopped onions, sliced oranges and apples, and some fresh parsley and rosemary.
 Then, place your turkey over it.

-With a temperature of 350ºF, place your turkey into the oven and cook it for about 1 hour and 30 minutes.
+Place your turkey into an oven that's preheated to 350ºF, and cook it for about 1 hour and 30 minutes.

-When the turkey comes out, use the drippings in the roasted pan and baste your turkey.
+When the turkey comes out, use the drippings in the roaster pan and baste the whole turkey.
 This will add more flavor to your dish and it will also prevent your turkey from drying.

-After basting your turkey, cover it with an aluminum foil and bring it back to the oven for about two hours, still with a 350ºF temperature.
+After basting your turkey, cover it with aluminum foil and bring it back to the oven for about two hours, still at a 350ºF temperature.